How to Apply to the EEBB Program

 Prospective students should request application materials from and apply directly to the department.

 To apply, students must submit the Michigan State University application form, undergraduate/graduate transcripts, TOEFL scores for international students and a statement of professional goals.
 They should also submit a one-page application to the Graduate Program in Ecology, Evolutionary Biology and Behavior indicating the department of which they applied and the degree they intend to pursue.
+The EEBB application should be accompanied by a brief (one page or less) statement of professional goals and a current CV that describes the student's prior educational and work experience and lists all publications and presentations produced to date, as well as their dates and venues.
 A printable version of this application is available in the following formats: Word, WordPerfect, and plain text.
 An EEBB Admissions Checklist is available to help with the admissions process.